- Following Jesus

 - We embrace the Christian faith communities (churches, Bible studies, house churches, etc.) as the vital link for ending homelessness for women and children.

-- We embrace groups of Neighboring Volunteers from within Christian faith communities that provide tangible supports, encouragement, and friendships that homeless and at-risk families need.
+- We embrace groups of Neighboring Volunteers from within Christian faith communities that provide tangible support, encouragement, and friendships that homeless and at-risk families need.

 - We embrace and draw staff, board members, and Neighboring Volunteers from Christian faith communities who confess Jesus Christ as Lord and Savior.